-BMI, representing overall obesity, has been associated with gallstones in observational studies^{4, 29} and in a one-sample MR study in 77 679 Danish adults,30 which was corroborated by the present two-sample MR analysis in British and Finnish populations.
-The association between waist circumference and gallstones did not remain after adjustment for

-BMI, which indicated that central obesity is not a more important risk factor than overall fat mass for gallstone disease.
+BMI, representing overall obesity, has been associated with gallstones in observational studies^{4,29} and in a 1sample MR study in 77,679 Danish adults,30 which was corroborated by the present 2-sample MR analysis in British and Finnish populations.
+The association between waist circumference and gallstones did not remain after adjustment for BMI, which indicated that central obesity is not a more important risk factor than overall fat mass for gallstone disease.
 The association between obesity and gallstones was slightly attenuated in the multivariable MR analysis with adjustment for genetically predicted type 2 diabetes liability, which may suggest that type 2 diabetes partly mediates this association.
-Several mechanisms, including alterations of metabolic factors, hepatic secretion of supersaturated bile, dyslipidemia, intestinal and gallbladder hypomotility, gallbladder stasis, decreased secretion of bile acids, cholesterol crystallization and precipitation, and supersaturated gallbladder bile, may underlie the increased risk of gallstones among obese individuals.31 Even though obesity plays a causal role in the development of gallstones, both bariatric and a low-calorie diet have been shown to increase the risk of asymptomatic and symptomatic gallstones.^{32, 33} Such increased risk might be related to a rapid weight loss.34
+Several mechanisms, including alterations of metabolic factors, hepatic secretion of supersaturated bile, dyslipidemia, intestinal and gallbladder hypomotility, gallbladder stasis, decreased secretion of bile acids, cholesterol crystallization and precipitation, and supersaturated gallbladder bile, may underlie the increased risk of gallstones among obese individuals.31 Even though obesity plays a causal role in the development of gallstones, both bariatric surgery and a low-calorie diet have been shown to increase the risk of asymptomatic and symptomatic gallstones.^{32,33} Such increased risk might be related to a rapid weight loss.34

 Studies of the association of type 2 diabetes with risk of gallstones have not been entirely consistent.
-A meta-analysis of 10 cohort studies showed an overall 56% increased risk of gallstones among diabetes patients compared with individuals without diabetes7.
-An increased risk of gallstones in type 2 diabetes patients was also found in a cross-sectional study with more than 4 million diabetes patients6, but not in several other case-control studies^{5, 35}.
-In one of those case-control studies, type 2 diabetes was associated with gallstones in the univariable (crude) analysis, but the association was attenuated after adjustment for obesity and other risk factors35.
-The present MR study based on a large number of gallstone disease cases revealed a possibly causal association between type 2 diabetes and gallstones and the association between type 2 diabetes and gallstone disease.
-For example, hepatic insulin resistance has been shown to directly promote the formation of cholesterol gallstones.36 Gallbladder hypomotility in diabetes might be an additional predisposing factor for cholesterol gallstone formation.3
+A metaanalysis of 10 cohort studies showed an overall 56% increased risk of gallstones among diabetes patients compared with individuals without diabetes.7 An increased risk of gallstones in type 2 diabetes patients was also found in a cross-sectional study with more than 4 million diabetes patients6 but not in several other casecontrol studies.^{5,35} In 1 of those case-control studies, type 2 diabetes was associated with gallstones in the univariable (crude) analysis, but the association was attenuated after adjustment for obesity and other risk factors.35 The present MR study based on a large number of gallstone disease cases revealed a possibly causal association between type 2 diabetes and gallstones, and the